 OHS Regulations Reform

-The Occupational Health and Safety Regulations 2007 (OHS Regulations) will expire in June 2017.
-VWA is required to review and remake the regulations by this date.
-This work will be undertaken in line with the requirements of the Subordinate Legislation Act 1994, which requires legislation to be reviewed every ten years.
+The Occupational Health and Safety Regulations 2007 (OHS Regulations) and Equipment (Public Safety) Regulations 2007 (EPS Regulations) will expire in June 2017.
+WorkSafe is required to review and remake these regulations by this date.
+This work will be undertaken in line with the requirements of the Subordinate Legislation Act 1994, which requires legislation to be reviewed every 10 years.

 Work practices have changed considerably over the last 10 years, so there is a significant opportunity for modernisation of the regulations.

 New OHS and EPS Regulations will be made before the current regulations sunset in June 2017 and will support Victoria's position as having the safest workplaces in Australia.

 It is proposed to make changes that streamline and modernise the content of the Regulations, to better reflect current Victorian work practices.

 As part of the review, Deloitte Access Economics (Deloitte) has been engaged by the Victorian Government to develop a Regulatory Impact Statement (RIS).